 General Terms & Conditions

-of SOL RA UG (limited liability), represented by its managing director Dr. Farshad Fahimi and Philipp Hackländer, located in Gotzkowskystrasse 19, 10555 Berlin (hereinafter referred to as the “Contractor”).
+of SOL RA UG (limited liability), represented by its managing director Philipp Hackländer, located in Gotzkowskystrasse 19, 10555 Berlin (hereinafter referred to as the “Contractor”).
 The Contractor is a company, which has a team consisting of its own employees and an extensive network of freelancers, and it offers a variety of services, especially in such fields as software development, IT outsourcing and near-shoring, IT consulting, product life-cycle management, Cloud services, digital asset management, professional IT services & business intelligence, as well as software & SaaS (software as a service) solutions.

 These General Terms and Conditions shall apply to the relations between the Contractor and the Client (hereinafter referred to as the "Client").
 Any general terms and conditions of the Client shall not become part of the contract.